izabelka/100-days-of-code/log.md

 **Today's Progress**: I've created the change quote button by setting state in React.
 I've added some styles as well.
 I had a problem with Github - it didn't count my commits as contributions.
 It turned out that I didn't set my Github user email as global user email.
 I've fixed it.

 **Thoughts:** It was fun figuring out how to change quote.
-Also, I learnt about contibutions on Github.
+Also, I learnt about contibutions on Github..